a66as/REFSQ2023-ReqORNot/README.md

 	isbn="978-3-031-29786-1"
 }
  ```
+OR

+Bashir, S., Abbas, M., Saadatmand, M., Enoiu, E.P., Bohlin, M., Lindberg, P. (2023).
+Requirement or Not, That is the Question: A Case from the Railway Industry.
+In: Ferrari, A., Penzenstadler, B. (eds) Requirements Engineering: Foundation for Software Quality.
+REFSQ 2023.
+Lecture Notes in Computer Science, vol 13975.
+Springer, Cham. https://doi.org/10.1007/978-3-031-29786-1_8

 ## Funding
 This work is partially funded by the [AIDOaRt (KDT)](https://sites.mdu.se/aidoart) and [SmartDelta (ITEA)](https://itea4.org/project/smartdelta.html) projects.
 <br><img src="https://smartdelta.org/wp-content/uploads/2021/12/1500x500_170x60.jpeg" width="100" >